 - Beer related studies/certificates: International Beer Sommelier StiBON/DOEMENS/Kiesbye, Social Responsibility.

 Like every person born in the 70s and 80s in the Netherlands I grew up in the beer wastelands.
 It was a time where pils/lager was synonym to beer.
 Needless to say I, and probably most teenagers then with me, began my alcoholic adventures not with beer, but with mix drinks and liquor.
 It were different times back then, the drinking of soft alcoholic drinks was already legal at the age of 16, and it was quite easy to buy other alcoholic drinks at that age as well.

-March 2019 I became Diplom Biersommelière and now I’m really ready to dive into the world of beer.
-In this blog I want to take you with me on that journey.
+March 2019 I became Diplom Biersommelier and now I’m really ready to dive into the world of beer.
+In the blog part on this website I want to take you with me on that journey.